stikjs/stik-core/README.md

 ```
 #Helping Stik.js
 ##I found a bug!
-If you found a repeatable bug then file an issue on (issues page)[https://github.com/lukelex/stik.js/issues], preferably with a working example or repo.
+If you found a repeatable bug then file an issue on [issues page](https://github.com/lukelex/stik.js/issues), preferably with a working example or repo.

 ##I have new sugestion!
-For Feature requests or followup on current tasks and development status check our (Trello Board)[https://trello.com/b/KKddbfdU/stik-js].
+For Feature requests or followup on current tasks and development status check our [Trello Board](https://trello.com/b/KKddbfdU/stik-js).
 Feel free to comment there or file issues.

 #Development
 ##Testing